KinanAlAttar/Automatic-segmentation-soft-tissue-sarcoma/README.md

 # Automatic Segmentation of Soft Tissue Sarcoma
-CT-scan images of patients with soft tissue sarcoma were segmented using U-Net architecture
+CT-scan images of patients with soft tissue sarcoma were segmented using a U-Net architecture

 I followed and modified the example from the repo below to obtain reasonable results from training the model,